yuminzhao91/yuminzhao91.github.io/_pages/researchinterests.md

 * Detecting anomaly/induced seismicity from large seismic datasets.

-* I am interested in cutting-edge scientific computational tools, such as deep learning, high-performance computing, and cloud computing.
+* Cutting-edge scientific computational tools, such as deep learning, high-performance computing, and cloud computing.
 I will apply these tools in my future research projects.